 Ultimately, building a press room might be one of the best things you do to boost your branding and media outreach efforts.

 Do you need help finding a target audience for your online newsroom?
-With Pressfarm’s media database, you can connect with over 75,000 journalists across niches, publications and categories.
+With Pressfarm’s media database, you can connect with over 1 million journalists across niches, publications, and categories.